 The purpose of the research chair is to (1) build networks in Southern Africa around OER and multimodal learning, (2) build capacity at the NWU and in Southern Africa, (3) train and develop academic expertise among staff concerning multimodal learning and the creation and use of OER as well as (4) doing research on OER and multimodal learning.

 The NWU has already taken a leading role in promoting multimodal learning and research on OER in the region and internationally.
 The institution is a member of the National Association of Distance Education and Online Learning in South Africa (NADEOSA), Commonwealth of Learning, Open Educational Resources University (OERu) network and Apereo.
 In November 2013 the NWU joined the OER network as an anchor partner.
 The establishment of the UNESCO Chair was recommended by the NWU’s Institutional Committee for Research and Innovation on 14 September 2016.
+The formal agreement with UNESCO was signed on 15 April 2019.

 Prof Jako Olivier